Design Projects

-The goal of the senior design projects is to provide materials science and engineering undergraduates with a practical and realistic senior design experience.
+The goal of the senior design projects is to provide materials science and engineering undergraduates with a practical and realistic senior design experience so they become career-ready engineers.
 The department has developed a program by which senior students work closely with industry leaders on real materials problems.

 The objective of this design course is not only to learn and practice the methods of engineering design, but also to carry through with synthesis, testing and evaluation.
 This experience often provides students with their first opportunity to work with engineers in industry.

-Engineers and managers in industry have the opportunity to contribute directly to the formal education of engineers and give suggestions about the content of design courses.2014_isu_engineering_162
+Engineers and managers in industry have the opportunity to contribute directly to the formal education of engineers and give suggestions about the content of design courses.

 A successful project doesn’t always involve making something, though it might.
-A potential project could be evaluating an existing or developing a new material or process.
+A potential project could involve designing a new material or process or evaluating an existing one.

 When evaluating a potential project, please consider the following: